lstange/mcgs/README.md

 *Median CEP estimator* is the simplest one possible: rank order shots by radial miss distance, then take the median.
 For example, in a 5 shot group discard two impacts closest to the center of the target and two impacts furthest from the center of the target, then measure the distance between the center of the target and the center of remaining impact.
 This gives you estimated CEP.

 Median estimator is non-parametric (it does not rely on assumptions about underlying distributions) and is robust (not very sensitive to outliers).
-It's slightly biased up, especially for small groups, but the bias is in the third significant digit so probably won't be visible in presence of mush stronger noise.
+It's slightly biased up, especially for small groups, but the bias is in the third significant digit so probably won't be visible in presence of much stronger noise.

 ![Estimating CEP as median radial miss](cep.jpg?raw=true)